RemitaPaymentServices/rits-sdk-php-v1/README.md

 Note: See 'TestRITSServices.php' in SDK on how to reference response data/attributes.

+## Useful links
+* Join our Slack Developer/Support channel at http://bit.ly/RemitaDevSlack

 ## Support
-For all other support needs, support@remita.net
+- For all other support needs, support@remita.net
+- To contribute to this repo, create an issue on what you intend to fix or update, make a PR and team will look into it and merge.